@QOMIKIN

 • Take a 5-minute break

-• Set a simple boundary
+• Set a simple boundary with others

-• Reframe as quirks, not threats
+• Reframe it as a quirk, not a threat

-• Find one charitable explanation
+• Find a charitable explanation

-• Make requests, not sighs/hints
+• Make requests, not just sighs/hints

 Bad Ideas

-• Rely on hints, sighs, implications
+• Rely on hints, sighs, and implications

 • Attack the person, not the issue

-• Take habits as personal slights
+• Treat habits as personal slights

 • Narrate each irritation out loud